 Since 1998, thousands of girls and women learned new skills in a comfortable environment, with the support of talented female staff and co-participants, and enjoyed using their voices, feeling the strength of their bodies and laughing with new friends.
 The founders’ vision to help build a better world by creating strong girls and women with the confidence to lead a generation of women and girls claiming leadership at all levels of our society lives strong in every aspect of the Institute and our community.

 About Laura Tyson

 Laura Tyson, Founder, transformed the paradigm of outdoor and experiential education by creating a ‘girl-positive’ and ‘women-centered’ program model that celebrates and effectively motivates change in the girls and women who participate.
-The Institute’s programs have proven successful in helping girls and women use their voices, feel powerful about their ability to effect positive change and build critical feelings of confidence, self-worth and self-sufficiency.
-Through her vision and dedication, Laura effectively broke new ground in the field of outdoor education-a model which until her innovation had traditionally been patterned on emotional and educational learning styles of men and boys.
+Women’s Wilderness programs are successful in helping girls and women use their voices, feel powerful about their ability to effect positive change and build critical feelings of confidence, self-worth and self-sufficiency.
+Through her vision and dedication, Laura effectively broke new ground in the field of outdoor education-a model which, until her innovation, was traditionally patterned on emotional and educational learning styles of men and boys.
 Laura holds a Bachelor’s Degree in Biology and Environmental Studies from the University of California at Santa Cruz and a Masters Degree in Contemplative Psychotherapy from Boulder’s Naropa University.